In today’s highly connected world, a single break or change in the supply chain can have drastic effects.

 Innovation is a top priority for supply chain professionals

 Last year, American Productivity & Quality Center (APQC) surveyed top supply chain professionals and found that innovation is a top priority.
 Specific focuses include:

 As APQC notes, innovation isn’t just about creating cool new products and services.
 To succeed in a post-pandemic world, manufacturers need to rethink their operations and processes.
-They need to adjust to permanent changes brought on by COVID-19 and build towards future resiliency.
-Open innovation and collaboration are two ways to achieve that.
+They need to adjust to permanent changes brought on by COVID-19 and they need to continuously build towards future resiliency.

 Embrace open innovation

 Of course, innovation goals are meaningless if there’s no realistic way to achieve them.
-That’s why MCA Connect developed NorthStar for Manufacturing, a business transformation service that gives companies a clear path to success.
-Through this unique service, we help manufacturers identify quick-win opportunities, uncover hidden challenges, and develop a strategic plan that holds everyone accountable.
-Click here to learn more.
+That’s why MCA Connect developed the Connected Blueprint, a tailored plan to help manufacturers identify quick-win opportunities, uncover hidden challenges, and develop a customized strategy.